autonome/cmd/README.md

 * It is experimental.
 * Commands are organized as ES modules in the `/cmds/commands/` directory.
 * Each command is exported as a default export with a standard format.
+* Command modules are loaded when the popup is opened.

 ## Usage

+### Basic Usage
 * Launch with control/command+shift+space.
 * Start typing to see matching commands.
 * Hit the tab key to cycle through multiple matches (shift+tab to cycle backwards).
 Example: type "pre" and hit tab a bunch of times.
 * Hit enter to select the current match.
 * Hit escape to hide cmd without selecting a command.
 * The last executed command is shown by default.

+### Advanced Features
+* **Command Parameters**: Type a command followed by text to pass parameters.
+For example:
+  * "Rotten Tomatoes Inception" - searches for "Inception" on Rotten Tomatoes
+  * "Email page to user@example.com" - emails the current page to the specified address
+  * "notify Hello world" - displays a notification with "Hello world"
+* **Selection Context**: Commands can use text you've selected on the webpage.
+If you select text before running Cmd, commands can operate on that selection.
-* Sorting: Results are sorted by the number of times you've selected that result.
+* **Sorting**: Results are sorted by the number of times you've selected that result.
-* Adaptive matching: The first result for what you type will the last-selected command for those typed characters (eg: "bo" -> "Bookmark this page").
+* **Adaptive Matching**: The first result for what you type will be the last-selected command for those typed characters (e.g., "bo" -> "Bookmark this page").

 ## Creating Commands